aredn/documentation/arednGettingStarted/node_admin.rst

 LAN DHCP settings
 -----------------

 Highlight and click the section displaying your node's *LAN DHCP* settings.
 By default each node runs a `Dynamic Host Control Protocol <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ (DHCP) server to provide client IP addresses for devices joining its LAN network.
 LAN devices connecting to your node will be assigned an IP address automatically.
-Be aware that if your *LAN Size* is ``disabled`` in the **Network** settings, then your node's DHCP server is also ``disabled``.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-dhcp-1.png
  :alt: Admin DHCP Settings
  :align: center

 |

+DHCP Server
+  This option is ``enabled`` by default, which provides IP addresses to devices attached to this node's LAN network.
+If disabled, the LAN network is still active, but addresses will not be automatically provided.
+Multiple DHCP servers can be active on the same LAN network but it is not defined which DHCP server will provide an IP address to each device even when address reservations are configured.
+It is best practice to have only one DHCP server enabled on a LAN network in order to avoid confusion.

 Address Reservations
   Devices which are added to the *Address Reservations* list will display their hostname, IP address, and MAC address.
 The hostname of every device connected to the mesh at large should be unique.
 It is best practice to prefix your Amateur Radio callsign to the hostname of each of your devices in order to give it a unique name on the network.